PDC-support/pdc-intro/singularity/singularity.md

 - No support for MPI
 - No native GPU support
 - Docker users can escalate to root access on the cluster
-- <span style="color:red;">Not allowed on HPC clusters</span>
+- <span class="warning">Not allowed on HPC clusters</span>

 ---

-# Singularity: Containers for the HPC environment
+# Singularity & AppTainer: Containers for the HPC environment

 - Package software and dependencies in one file
-- Use same container in different SNIC clusters
+- Use same container in different HPC clusters
 - Limits user’s	privileges,	better security
 - Same user inside container as on host
 - No need for most modules
-- <span style="color:red;">Negligable performance decrease</span>
+- <span class="tip">Negligable performance decrease</span>

 ---